White Sands National Park: National park bill

-In May 2018, U.S. Senator Martin Heinrich (Democrat, New Mexico) introduced a bill to designate White Sands a national park.
-Heinrich consulted with monument officials, the National Park Service, White Sands Missile Range, the U.S. Army and Holloman Air Force Base before the bill was introduced in Congress.
-The bill was supported by the Alamogordo City Commission; the Las Cruces City Council; the Mescalero Apache Tribal Council; the Town of Mesilla Board of Trustees; Alamogordo Mayor Richard Boss; New Mexico Senator Ron Griggs (Republican); the Alamogordo Chamber of Commerce; the Greater Las Cruces Chamber of Commerce; the Las Cruces Green Chamber of Commerce; the National Parks Conservation Association and the Southern New Mexico Public Lands Alliance.
+In May 2018, U.S. Senator Martin Heinrich (D-New Mexico) introduced a bill to designate White Sands a national park.
+Heinrich consulted with monument officials, the National Park Service, White Sands Missile Range, the U.S. Army, and Holloman Air Force Base before the bill was introduced in Congress.
+The Alamogordo City Commission supported the bill; the Las Cruces City Council; the Mescalero Apache Tribal Council; the Town of Mesilla Board of Trustees; Alamogordo Mayor Richard Boss; New Mexico Senator Ron Griggs (Republican); the Alamogordo Chamber of Commerce; the Greater Las Cruces Chamber of Commerce; the Las Cruces Green Chamber of Commerce; the National Parks Conservation Association and the Southern New Mexico Public Lands Alliance.
 The bill was opposed, however, by Otero County commissioners, who stated that the main argument in favor of national park status was the potential for increased visitation, while also noting that the monument is already the most-visited NPS site in the state.
-The commissioners were also concerned that "the change in status will affect filmmaking here either from higher fees or increased regulation."
+The commissioners were also concerned that "the change in status will affect filmmaking here either from higher fees or increased regulation".
 The commissioners only supported boundary adjustments and additional infrastructure, such as campgrounds and improved road access.
 The Doña Ana County commissioners also opposed the redesignation of White Sands as a national park.
 The redesignation bill was re-introduced on March 27, 2019.

 On December 11, 2019, the U.S. House of Representatives passed the National Defense Authorization Act for Fiscal Year 2020, which includes legislation redesignating White Sands National Monument as White Sands National Park.
 The Senate passed the act on December 16 and President Donald Trump signed the bill on December 20.
 The act includes the transfer of land management both to and from the missile range, as well as the protection of additional land, adding a net 2029 acre to the park.

 Filming

-White Sands, during its period as a national monument, has been used as a filming location for scenes in several westerns, including Four Faces West (1948), Hang 'Em High (1968), The Hired Hand (1971), My Name Is Nobody (1973), Bite the Bullett (1975), and Young Guns II (1990).
-Additional feature-length films with location shooting in the park include King Solomon's Mines (1950), The Man Who Fell to Earth (1976), White Sands (1992), Transformers (2007), Transformers 2 (2009), The Men Who Stare at Goats (2009), Year One (2009), and The Book of Eli (2010).
-Wye Oak's title track for the album The Louder I Call, the Faster It Runs (2018) was filmed at White Sands.
+While White Sands was a national monument, it was used as a filming location for scenes in several westerns including Four Faces West (1948), Hang 'Em High (1968), The Hired Hand (1971), My Name Is Nobody (1973), Bite the Bullet (1975), and Young Guns II (1990).
+Additional feature-length films with location shooting in the park include King Solomon's Mines (1950), The Man Who Fell to Earth (1976), White Sands (1992), Independence Day (1996), Transformers (2007), Transformers 2 (2009), The Men Who Stare at Goats (2009), Year One (2009), The Book of Eli (2010).
+Wye Oak's video with the title track for the album The Louder I Call, the Faster It Runs (2018) was filmed at White Sands.
 Yoga Mind & Body (1994), featuring yoga teacher Erich Schiffmann and actress Ali MacGraw, was also filmed on the dunes.